BrrunaRibeiro/tasknest-react/README.md

 ## Core Pages

 ### Landing Page
-A visually appealing introduction to TaskNest app with:
+- **Relevant User Story**:
+  - *As a user, I want to understand the purpose of the application when I visit the homepage, so I can decide whether to register or log in.*
+- **Features**:
+  - Introductory content about the app.
+  - Navigation options for registering or logging in.
-- Hero section featuring the tagline "Never Miss a Task."
+  - Hero section featuring catchphrases.
   - Highlighted features presented in cards with rounded edges.
   - Testimonials and engaging call-to-action elements.

 <p align="center">
     <img src="readmeassets/landing.png" width=500>